Trees Protecting, Preserving, and Planting for the Future

 Exceptional Morton Bay Fig and Chinese Banyan at Kailua Central Triangle

 Four trees in the Central Triangle of Kailua were exceptionalized by LKOC in the 1990’s.
 These include three Chinese Banyans and a Morton Bay Fig, pictured above.
 These trees provide a stunning focal point as you enter the Kailua business district.
 Three spectacular Monkey pod specimens on the grounds of Women’s Community Correctional Center were exceptionalized by LKOC in 2002.
 These majestic trees, which are clearly visible from Kalaniana’ole Highway, attract visitors and residents alike.
-In exchange for WCCC's agreement to having them 'exceptionalized', LKOC committed to pay for their pruning and maintenance, as our contribution to our community.
-Since 2004, LKOC has spent well over $25,000 to date, on their professional trimming every few years.
+In exchange for WCCC's agreement to have them deemed 'exceptional', LKOC committed to pay for their pruning and maintenance, as our contribution to our community.
+Since 2004, LKOC has spent well over $33,000 to date, on their professional trimming every few years.

 Exceptional Monkeypod at Women’s Community Correctional Center